Published at

 This approach works great, but error handling becomes more complicated if you're a few levels deep in your call stack.

-Let's look at examples and pretend that you're writing library code that accepts event listeners, which you iterate over eventually.
+Let's look at examples and pretend you're writing library code that accepts event listeners, which you iterate over eventually.

 The following code snippets run in an environment that defines a global error event handler such as the one above (window.error = function () {}) and logs uncaught exceptions to the console.